arturdryomov/pages/content/posts/2018-12-09-abandon-jenkins.md

 Imagine a weird code issue which takes hour after hour and multiply it by a factor of uncontrolled external tools and environments.

+> [!WARNING]
-> :warning: I have to note this explicitly — I’m describing a situation related to small teams.
+> I have to note this explicitly — I’m describing a situation related to small teams.
 > Big companies have dedicated units to manage all of this and not a single person.

 Some people might think it is cool to be that person — the only one who knows